tosbery/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-a script that creates a new global variable  . a script that prints the result of the addition of 128 with the value stored in the environment variable . a script that prints the result of POWER divided by DIVIDE
+a script that creates a new global variable  . a script that prints the result of the addition of 128 with the value stored in the environment variable . a script that prints the result of POWER divided by DIVIDE a script that displays the result of BREATH to the power of LOVE  .